weapons-and-armor

 Design and Construction

-- Iron shank (60–100 cm, soft iron): Long and thin (5–8 mm diameter) to concentrate force and allow bending on impact.
+- Iron shank (60–100 cm, made of soft iron): Long and thin (5–8 mm diameter) to concentrate force on impact and, crucially, to bend on striking a hard target.
+The soft iron was deliberately chosen—it was not a manufacturing defect but a design feature.

 Types of Pilum

-- Heavy pilum (pilum grave): 4–5 kg, thrown at 10–15 m to break formations and disable shields.
+- Heavy pilum (pilum grave): 4–5 kg, thrown at ranges of 10–15 meters.
+Designed to break enemy formations and disable shields by sheer impact force.

 The Brilliant Bending Design